Maybe you've had a harp for a while and never /quite/ got around to having some lessons; maybe

 the techniques on!), Tamsin will sharing her methods of leaning and

 committing music to memory.
-Like everything, it takes practise, but
+Like everything, it takes practice, but

 it's not as hard as you fear!

-- St Kilda Inspiration (intermediate to advanced)back to top
+- St Kilda Inspiration (intermediate to advanced) - FULLY BOOKED!back to top

 In the middle of the North Atlantic Ocean, 41 miles west of the Outer